lgoodcode/avila-cms/README.md

 # Deployment

+The `BUILD_WEBHOOK_URL` is used to send the request to the front-end server and rebuild.
+This is only required for SSG sites and can be modified in the `lib/triggerBuild.ts` file.

+Install with `npm install --legacy-peer-deps` prior to building.
+It is currently hosted on [Render](Render.com), which allows you to specify the commands.

+## IMPORTANT

+The following steps are for deployment to Heroku.

 The CMS is hosted on Heroku.
 To allow it to work in Heroku, we have to modify the install step because it will install the new dependencies which will break the admin page.